-The planned fish habitat enhancement work will occur in side channels of the Peace River between the dam site and Old Fort, and the gravel bars in the main channel of the Peace River will be contoured (reshaped) in the same area.
-All necessary permits and authorizations will be obtained before the work commences.
+The fish habitat enhancement work is taking place in side channels of the Peace River between the dam site and Old Fort, and the gravel bars in the main channel of the Peace River will be contoured (reshaped) in the same area.
+All necessary permits and authorizations were obtained before the work started.

-The proposed method for this work is to use 'cut and fill' excavation in shallow water habitats that are at risk of being dewatered.
-Shallow habitats will be excavated to below the water elevation that occurs at low flows, and this material will be used to fill or 'smooth out' shallow habitats that are at risk of dewatering near shore.
-Please see the typical cross section on page two for a graphic of the cut methods.
+Shallow water habitats that are at risk of being dewatered are excavated to below the water elevation at low flows.
+This material is used to fill or 'smooth out' shallow habitats that are at risk of dewatering near shore or hauled to the dam site to support dam construction.
+Please see the typical cross section on page two for a graphic of the construction methods.